WolfDev8675/Exalens-CC/docs/dataflow.md

 **2. Broker:**

 * The Broker acts as an intermediary, receiving data from the Publisher and forwarding it to Subscribers.
-* It is responsible for topic*based message routing and delivery.
+* It is responsible for topic-based message routing and delivery.
 * The Broker maintains a list of active Subscribers for each topic.

 **3. Subscriber:**